 Now you know that Coca-Cola's inventory turns for that year was 4.974.
 You can compare this to others in the soft drink and snack food industry to figure out how well Coca-Cola is doing.
 Let's say, for instance, that you found out that a competitor's inventory turns was 8.4.
 That would signal that the competitor is selling products more quickly than Coca-Cola.

 Although Coca-Cola's ITR was lower, you might find other metrics that show that it was still stronger than the other averages for its industry.
 Using historical data to compare current years to past years could also provide helpful context.

 In many cases, the more a company's assets are tied up in inventory, the more they rely on faster turnover.

 Inventory Turnover Days

 Limitations of the Inventory Turnover Ratio

 The time it takes a company to sell through its supply can vary greatly by industry.
 If you don't know the average inventory turns for the industry in question, then the formula won't help you very much.

 On the other hand, a company that makes heavy equipment, such as airplanes, will have a much lower turnover rate.
-It takes a long time to manufacture and sell an airplane.
-But once the sale closes, it often brings in millions of dollars for the company.
+It takes a long time to manufacture and sell an airplane, but once the sale closes, it often brings in millions of dollars for the company.

 - The inventory turnover ratio (ITR) demonstrates how often a company sells through its inventory.

 - Dividing 365 by the ITR gives you the days it takes for a company to turn through its inventory.